-Gosforth Junior High Academy expects all students to aim for 100% attendance, with our school target being 96%.
+Gosforth Group expects all students to aim for 100% attendance.
 We believe that students who are punctual and achieve a high level of attendance are given access to high quality teaching and learning opportunities and will leave school with better qualifications and access to greater employment opportunities.
-The school strives to provide a welcoming, caring environment, whereby each member of the school community feels safe, valued, happy, accepted, and included.
+Our schools strive to provide a welcoming, caring environment, whereby each member of the school community feels safe, valued, happy, accepted, and included.
 Our goal is that all students reach their full potential.